AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 Very briefly here:

-- :option:`--target` is necessary for all the cross configurations to select the execution environment that will know how to produce execution traces.
+- :option:`--target` selects the execution environment that will know how to produce execution traces, such as <target>-gnatemu for emulated configurations.
-  This would typically be <target>-gnatemu.
 Not providing this option requests instrumented execution on the native platform, using very system specific means available in only few configurations.

 - :option:`--kernel` is necessary for cross configurations where an operating system kernel such as VxWorks is required to load and launch your applicative